araujo88/bitcoin-saga/README.md

 # Bitcoin Saga
-An educational retro RPG game that teaches Bitcoin.
+An educational retro RPG game that teaches Bitcoin, self-sovereignty, privacy and freedom.

+Inspired by Satoshi Nakamoto and the Cypherpunk Manifesto.

 ![Bitcoin Saga](bitcoin-saga.png)